Many Joyful Noises

 That was sort of David’s life pattern.
 A constant string of meter shifts and key changes.
 His very life had a sense of musicality to it—ups and downs, crescendos and downswings.
 That’s part of what makes him such a relatable character.
 And the book of Psalms is a perfect map of David’s internal dialogue with God.

-In the book of Psalms, the word “but” appears 179 times.
+In the English translation of the Psalms, the word “but” appears 179 times.
 It functions most often as a tone shift from David’s emotional upheavals to his delight in God instead.

 “But you, O LORD, are a shield about me, my glory, and the lifter of my head” (Psalm 3:3).